tophergates/mobile-web-specialist/03-service-worker/22-adding-ux-update-process.md

 })
 ```

-Also, `navigator.serviceWorker.controller` refers to the Service Worker that controls this page.
+Also, `navigator.serviceWorker.controller` refers to the `Service Worker` that controls this page.

-We want to tell the user when there is an update ready, but because the Service Worker update happens in the background the update could be ready and waiting, in progress, or it may not have started yet.
-This means we need to look at the state of things when the page loads.
-We may also need to listen for future changes.
+We want to tell the user when there is an update ready, but because the `Service Worker` update happens in the background this update could be ready and waiting, in progress, or it may not have started yet.
+This means we need to look at the `state` of things when the page loads as well as listen for future changes.

-For instance, if there is no `controller`, that means the page didn't load using a Service Worker - it loaded from the network.
+For instance, if there is no `controller`, that means the page didn't load using a `Service Worker` - it loaded from the network.
 Otherwise, we need to look at the `registration`.

-If there is a `waiting` Service Worker, then there is an update ready and we need to notify the user.
-Otherwise, if there is an `installing` Service Worker then there's an update in progress.
-Of course that update may fail, so we listen to the `statechange`s to track it and if it reaches the `installed` state we tell the user:
+If there is a `waiting` `Service Worker`, then there is an update ready and we need to notify the user.
+Otherwise, if there is an `installing` `Service Worker` then there's an update in progress.
+Of course that update may fail, so we listen to the `statechange`s to track it and if it reaches the `installed` `state` we tell the user:

 ```js
 if (!navigator.serviceWorker.controller) {